kimwoo11/utek2019/README.md

 # utek2019
-Code for the 2019 University of Toronto Engineering Kompetition programming challenge.
+Code for the 2019 University of Toronto Engineering Kompetition programming challenge.\
+All teams were given 6 hours to complete the competition.

 ### Main Objective
 The main objective was to create a path planning algorithm